JATINDHURVE/Portfolio-Optimization-on-Hedge-Fund-Indices/README.md

 15. Bühlmann, P., & Yu, B. (2002).
 Analyzing bagging. *The Annals of Statistics*, 30(4), 927-961.
 ---

-**Contact:** For research inquiries or collaboration opportunities, please open an issue in this repository.
+**Contact:** For research inquiries or collaboration opportunities, please open an issue in this repository.or Contact jatin.dhurve@outlook.com

 **Citation:** If you use this work in academic research, please cite the accompanying methodology paper and this implementation.